 #Adding the attribute using a Roslyn Analyzer

-for structs in your applications using a Roslyn analyzer.
-The good news is the free analyzer I've made already contains rules for that: https://github.com/meziantou/Meziantou.Analyzer.
+You can check whether you should add [StructLayout(LayoutKind.Auto)] for structs in your applications using a Roslyn analyzer.
+The free analyzer I've built already includes rules for this: https://github.com/meziantou/Meziantou.Analyzer.

 You can install the Visual Studio extension or the NuGet package to analyze your code: